What are the advantages and disadvantages of having an e-business?

 Cost and Shipping

 Factors such as exchange rate, taxes and shipping might sometimes make your product unaffordable for consumers in another geographical location.

 Despite the advancement in global internet connectivity, some countries and territories still have poor internet connections.
 This makes it difficult for customers in such lands to access organisations from various business sectors and e-commerce portals online.

 After considering these issues, if you still wish to go ahead with your e-business, here is an infographic with 5 Tips for an Efficient E-Business to help you out.

 Infographic: 5 Tips for an Efficient E-business

 Share this Image On Your Site.

-5 Tips for an Efficient E-business
+5 Tips for Successful E-Commerce Sites and Efficient E-business

-- Communication: You should maintain regular communication and customer dialogue (via customer feedback and contact forms) for inquiries and complaints.
+Maintain regular communication and customer dialogue (via customer feedback and contact forms) for inquiries and complaints.